Dr. Denis Meyer and Associates

 Independent Doctor of Optometry

-Dr. Denis Meyer and his awesome optometrists have been practicing optometry on the South side of Edmonton for twenty years.
-We started out in Heritage Mall and in 1998 moved our practice to its current location in Southgate Mall, between The Bay ...
+Dr. Denis Meyer and his awesome optometrists have been practicing optometry on the South side of Edmonton for over twenty five years.
+We started out in Heritage Mall and in 1998 moved our practice to its current location in Southgate Mall, just i...

-Dr. Denis Meyer and his awesome optometrists have been practicing optometry on the South side of Edmonton for twenty years.
-We started out in Heritage Mall and in 1998 moved our practice to its current location in Southgate Mall, between The Bay and Lenscrafters.
+Dr. Denis Meyer and his awesome optometrists have been practicing optometry on the South side of Edmonton for over twenty five years.
+We started out in Heritage Mall and in 1998 moved our practice to its current location in Southgate Mall, just inside Lenscrafters.

 - Contact Lens Examination

 - Contact Lens Fittings